[Linux] I want to delete all files on the server at once using the find command!

 1. Create a file

-I created the following files.
+I have created the following files.

-This time, want to delete all files updated before 2024/12/5 .
+This time, like to delete all files that were updated before December 5, 2024.

 [root@localhost test_log]# ll /var/log/test_log total 0 -rw-r--r--.
 1 root root 0 Dec 1 2024 file_1 -rw-r--r--.
 1 root root 0 Dec 2 2024 file_2 -rw-r--r--.
 1 root root 0 Dec 3 2024 file_3 -rw-r--r--.
 1 root root 0 Dec 4 2024 file_4 -rw-r--r--.
 1 root root 0 Dec 5 2024 file_5 -rw-r--r--.
 1 root root 0 Dec 6 2024 file_6 -rw-r--r--.
 1 root root 0 Dec 7 2024 file_7 -rw-r--r--.
 1 root root 0 Dec 8 2024 file_8 -rw-r--r--.
 1 root root 0 Dec 9 2024 file_9